roybooker/A-Whale-off-the-Port-folio-/README.md

 # Unit-4 - A Whale off the Port(folio)
 ## Harold's company has been investing in algorithmic trading strategies.
 Some of the investment managers love them, some hate them, but they all think their way is best. ##
-## Using quantitative analysis techniques with Python and Pandas analysis notebook we can determine which portfolio is performing the best across multiple areas: volatility, returns, risk, and Sharpe ratios. ##
+## Using quantitative analysis techniques with Python and Pandas analysis notebook, our task is to determine which portfolio is performing the best across multiple areas: volatility, returns, risk, and Sharpe ratios. ##

 --------